-In addition, WHEDA reserves the right to deduct up to 15 points on future LIHTC applications should it discover developer/applicant non-compliance on previous tax credit awards.
-Deductions shall apply no more than twenty four months from the date of discovery.
+In addition, WHEDA reserves the right to deduct up to 15 points on future LIHTC applications should it discover developer/applicant noncompliance on previous tax credit awards.
+Deductions shall apply no more than 24 months from the date of discovery.
 Examples: failure to incorporate design/amenity/accessibility/green building elements/special needs services for which the developer received points or were threshold certification items at initial application.
+Other failures which reduced the total amount of points scored on the initial application.